jsnicholas/employee-cms/README.md

 ## Description

-This is a command-line nodejs application for viewing and managing employees, departments, and roles.
+This is a command-line nodejs application for viewing and managing employees, departments, and roles within a MySQL database.

 ## Installation